Breach Of Contract Business Lawyers

 The construction and business contract attorneys at Warner Sechrest & Butts, P.A. can prepare, review, modify, or interpret contracts for your specific needs.
 The litigation attorneys at our firm have litigated hundreds of breach of contract lawsuits.
 Almost every construction dispute involves several “causes of action” with “breach of contract” being the most common.

-A common question asked by clients: “Is a verbal contact enforceable?”
+A common question asked by clients: “Is a verbal contract enforceable?”
 The answer is: Yes.

 “Contract” is a legal term that signifies a meeting of the minds where two or more parties have agreed to do something in return for the other party doing something else.
 Typically, one party agrees to provide a product or perform a service in exchange for payment.
 When one party fails to hold up his/her end of the deal, we call it a “breach of contract.”